M66B/FairEmail/FAQ.md

 Most providers accept validated addresses only when sending messages to prevent spam.

-For example Google modifies the message headers like this:
+For example Google modifies the message headers like this for *unverified* addresses:

 ```
 From: Somebody <somebody@example.org>
 X-Google-Original-From: Somebody <somebody+extra@example.org>
 ```

-This means that the edited sender address was automatically replaced by a validated address before sending the message.
+This means that the edited sender address was automatically replaced by a verified address before sending the message.

 Note that this is independent of receiving messages.